broadinstitute/longbow/docs/commands/correct_umi.md

 ### Data Requirements:

 - Bam file should be aligned and annotated with genes and transcript equivalence classes prior to running.
+- It is critical that you give the proper input for the `--pre-extracted` flag.
+  - If the file has been run through `longbow extract`, use `--pre-extracted`
+  - If the file has _NOT_ been run through `longbow extract` _DO NOT USE_ `--pre-extracted`

 The following tags are required in the input file: